Consultation now closed

 Have your say

 Feedback submissions for this project have now closed.
-All responses received during the consultation period will be used to inform the final design and next steps for the project.
+All responses received during the consultation period have been used to inform the final design and next steps for the project.

 Between 11 November and 9 December 2024 Council sought your feedback via:

-The community are encouraged to view the draft design and provide comments and feedback using the survey.
+The community were encouraged to view the draft design and provide comments and feedback using the survey.

 Council also hosted a drop-in session where members of the public were invited to come and meet Council staff to discuss the project.